 Dr. Helal’s research received substantial media attention and broad coverage since 2001.
 This includes the New York Times, the MIT Technology Review, the Chicago Tribune, the USA Today, the Discovery Channel Beyond Tomorrow TV program, and many other newspapers and famous computer magazines.
 In March 2010, Dr. Helal was featured as the cover story highlight in the Florida Trends Magazine, the premier business and technology magazine of the state of Florida.
 Details of all media coverage of Dr. Helal, his students and his research findings can be accessed here.

-Born in Suez, Egypt, Dr. Helal earned his B.E. and M.E. degrees in Computer Science and Engineering from Alexandria University, Egypt, in 1982 and 1985 respectively.
-He earned his Ph.D. in Computer Sciences from Purdue University in 1991.
-Before joining the University of Florida, he held academic and industrial research positions at MCC, Purdue University and the University of Texas at Arlington.
+Born in Suez, Egypt, Dr. Helal earned his B.E. and M.E. degrees summa cum laude in Computer Engineering and Automatic Control from Alexandria University, Egypt, in 1982 and 1985 respectively.
+He earned his MSc. and Ph.D. degrees in Computer Sciences from Purdue University in 1989 and 1991, respectively.
+Dr. Helal’s latest news can be followed here.

 Full CV of Professor Sumi Helal can be accessed here.